Architects: Atelier Zündel Cristea

-From the architect.
+Text description provided by the architects.
 The Neudorf area of Strasbourg is undergoing a major programme of redevelopment to fill the void that currently separates the city centre from its southern neighbourhoods.
 This urban project particularly exploits the site’s central location and the pleasant canal-side landscape, proposing densification as an alternative response to the sprawl of housing and facilities on the edges of the city.

 The sports centre is one of the major new projects for the neighbourhood.
 Its volume and its position are very visible from the crossroads at the Route du Rhin.
 The building meets two challenges: to have an ambitious, resolutely contemporary design and to respectfully engage with its surroundings.
 The volume was determined by the various dimensions of the elements of the project brief and how they would fit onto an L-shaped plot with a surface area of approximately 3,600 sqm.